-- The pace of job creation or loss fluctuated over the course of the fiscal year; in the first half, total nonfarm payroll employment fell at an average rate of 1,000 jobs per month, versus an average rate of increase of 80,000 jobs per month in the second half, with much of the fluctuation due to movements in temporary Census Bureau jobs related to the 2010 Census. - The unemployment rate peaked at 10.1 percent in October 2009, a 26-year high, and gradually declined to a low of 9.5 percent in June and July 2010, before edging higher to 9.6 percent during the last two months of the fiscal year, just 0.2 percentage points lower than the rate at the end of FY 2009. - The overall price level, as measured by the consumer price index (CPI), rose 1.1 percent during FY 2010, as energy prices increased.
-In FY 2009, the CPI had declined by 1.3 percent, reflecting outright declines in energy prices.
-Core inflation (which excludes food and energy) remained very well-contained, slowing to 0.8 percent in FY 2010 from 1.5 percent the previous fiscal year. - Financial markets conditions and measures of financial risk generally remained stable in FY 2010. - Corporate debt yields on bonds of moderate risk stood at about 290 basis points above the rate on 10-year Treasury securities at the end of FY 2009.
-After narrowing to about 240 basis points midway through FY 2010, this spread widened again to 305 basis points by the end of the fiscal year. - The difference between the 3-month London Interbank Offered Rate (LIBOR) and the 3-month Treasury rate stood at 15 basis points at the end of FY 2009.
-After widening to nearly 50 basis points in June, the spread narrowed again, to end the fiscal year at 13 basis points.
+- The overall price level, as measured by the consumer price index (CPI), rose 3.9 percent during FY 2011, boosted by rising energy and food prices.
+In FY 2010, the CPI had increased by 1.1 percent.
+Core inflation (which excludes food and energy) was 2.0 percent in FY 2011, compared with 0.8 percent the previous fiscal year. - Financial markets conditions and measures of financial risk generally remained stable in FY 2011: - O Corporate debt yields on bonds of moderate risk stood at about 305 basis points above the rate on 10-year Treasury securities at the end of FY 2010.
+After narrowing through much of the following fiscal year, the spread widened somewhat during the final quarter of FY 2011 and ended the fiscal year at 330 basis points. - O The difference between the 3-month London Interbank Offered Rate (LIBOR) and the 3-month Treasury rate stood at 13 basis points at the end of FY 2010.
+This spread widened over the course of the latest fiscal year, ending FY 2011at 43 basis points.